Choosing The Best Charcoal To Use In Your Smoker

-If you’re all about the delicious smoky flavor you get from charcoal grilling your meat, you would think that’s all there is to it, right?
+If you’re all about the delicious smoky flavor you get from your meat on your charcoal grill, you would think that’s all there is to it, right?
 Well, not exactly.
 That’s only part of the story.

 You need to use the best charcoal for smoking if you want to get the most out of your grilling experience.
 You’re now thinking is there such a thing?
 Well, any barbecue connoisseur will tell you that if two grillers go head-to-head in a steak grilling contest using the exact tools and applying the same techniques, the one who is intentional about the kind of charcoal they use will certainly come out on top.